jembi/openhim-core-js/README.md

 `npm run build`

 In order to run the OpenHIM core server, [MongoDB](http://www.mongodb.org/) must be installed and running.
-Please refer to the requirements table for accurate versions to use
+Please refer to the requirements table for accurate versions to use.

 To run the server, execute: